 Note: 1: To make sure that the system oscillator has stabilized, the SST provides an extra delay of 1024 system clock pulses before entering the normal operation.

-2: Since low voltage state has to be maintained in its original state for over 1ms, therefore after 1ms delay, the device enters the reset mode.
+2: Since low voltage state has to be maintained for over 1ms, after 1ms delay, the device enters the reset mode.

 Options